26 Killed In Church Attack In Texas' Deadliest Mass Shooting

 Texas officials confirmed the suspect as Devin Patrick Kelley, 26.
 They said he lived in New Braunfels, which is about 35 miles north of the Sutherland Springs church.

-A U.S. official told The Associated Press that Kelley didn't appear to be linked to organized terrorist groups.
-The official spoke on the condition of anonymity because the person wasn't authorized to discuss the investigation.
+A US official told The Associated Press that Kelley didn't appear to be linked to organised terrorist groups.
+The official spoke on the condition of anonymity because the person wasn't authorised to discuss the investigation.

 Investigators were looking at social media posts Kelley made in the days before the attack, including one that appeared to show an AR-15 semi-automatic weapon.

-Note: This story was originally published on November 5, 2017 at 8:15 p.m.
-It has since been updated.